-2.1 SELECTION CRITERIA FOR REGIONS
+2.1 DATASET SELECTION BY REGION

 A preliminary analysis of the June 12, 2018, version of the dataset showed that the distance scaling of the recordings from earthquakes in the Alaska region are unusual.
-For example, the distance scaling of PGA for $\mathbf{M} > 6$ earthquakes in Alaska is shown in Figure 2.1.
-The large scatter (factor of 100) and lack of attenuation with distance indicate that this version of the dataset may include some errors in the distances or response spectral values from the Alaska region.
-Therefore, all of the recordings in the Alaska dataset are excluded from this analysis.
+For example, the distance scaling of PGA for M > 6 earthquakes in Alaska is shown in Figure 2.1.
+The large scatter (factor of 100) and lack of attenuation with distance indicate that this dataset may include some errors in the distances or time histories.
+Therefore, the recordings in the Alaska dataset were excluded from this analysis.

 An analysis of distance scaling from Taiwan earthquakes also showed unusually large scatter for the smaller magnitude earthquakes.
-The metadata for some of the smaller magnitude Taiwanese events in the June 12, 2018, version of the dataset contain some errors that are currently being corrected.
-For this study, rather than determine which of the earthquakes have meta data errors, all of the Taiwanese earthquakes with $\mathbf{M} < 5.5$ have excluded.
+The metadata for some of the smaller magnitude Taiwanese events in the June 12, 2018, version of the dataset are incorrect.
+For this study, rather than determine which of the earthquakes have meta data errors, all of the Taiwanese earthquakes with M < 5.5 have excluded.
 A second issue for the Taiwan data is the data from the "TW" network.
 The ground motions from the TW network appear to be biased to much lower values than the other networks.
-As an example, Figure 2.2 compares the residuals for the CWB and TW networks from a preliminary regression analysis.
-Given the apparent bias from the TW network, all of the recordings from this network are excluded.
+As an example, Figure 2.2 compares the ground motions from the CWB and TW networks.
+Given the apparent bias from the TW network, all of the recordings from this network have been excluded.
 The TW network represents about 10% of the recordings in Taiwan dataset.

-Figure 2.1 Scaling of PGA with rupture distance for the Mw > 6 events in the Alaska database.
+Figure 2.1 Distribution of PGA with rupture distance for the Mw > 6 events in the Alaska database.

-Figure 2.2 Distribution of the residuals from preliminary analysis for events in the Taiwan dataset that includes data from the TW and CWB seismic networks.
+Figure 2.2 Distribution of the residuals from preliminary analysis for interface events in Taiwan dataset that includes data from TW and CWB networks .